brianhuynh2021/python_leetcode/coding_challenge/coding_log.md

 🗓️ Date: 2025-07-25 (Friday)
 ✅ Problem: Redoing this Min Stack (Design Stack with getMin in O(1)) 🧠 Idea/Notes: using 2 pointers get the min_stack so later only O(1)

+🗓️ Date: 2025-07-25 (Friday)
+✅ Problem: Daily temperatures
+🧠 Idea/Notes:
+    ⛓️‍💥 Brute force: loop through all days, then compare the following day(s)'s temperature greater than the current day.
+Put it in waits [] result if not move to next day until it get the temperature greater than current day. waits = []
+        if temperature[day[j]] > temperature[current[day]]:
+            wait.append(j-i)
+            break
+        j+= 1
+    .
+Out of the loop not found any greater than put it as 0 ⛓️‍💥 Optimize: